nodepy/nodepy/README.md

 __Todo__

-- Alternative script names for `node.py` depending on the Python version it is installed into
+- Alternative script names for `node.py` and `ppym` depending on the Python version it is installed into
-- Automatically install [ppym] together with Node.py
 - Support package links for ppym develop installs
 - Support many of Node.js's original command-line arguments
 - Testcases for Python 2 and 3